-Fire drills are conducted in all on-campus Housing and Food Services-operated residence halls during the school year to allow residents to become familiar with building alarm systems and practice their evacuation skills.
-The drills are coordinated and conducted by the Residence Life Coordinators, Resident Assistants, Housing Management, University Police and Public Safety.
+Fire drills are conducted in all on-campus residence halls during the school year.
+Drills are conducted by Residence Life Staff and assisted by Police Services.
 All people inside the residence hall during the drill are required to evacuate the building.